 But you can’t be an expert at everything in marketing, and it’s difficult for you to learn everything and become an expert overnight.
 That just doesn’t happen.

-So I think it is very important for authors to hire someone, like an online marketing firm to promote their book and to know how to set up your sales funnel, because you do need a sales funnel as an author, for your book.
+So I think it is very important for authors to hire someone, like an online marketing firm to promote their book and to know how to set up their sales funnel, because you do need a sales funnel as an author, for your book.

 Veena Maheshwari: